jbakse/compform_notes/docs/week_2_random/index.md

 P5 is a javascript library for making drawings and animations.
 It makes getting set up and working faster and provides simple functions for common tasks.
 It also allows for a more imperative programming style, similar to Processing.

-If you have never worked with with Processing or p5, you'll need to do some reading and learning on your own.
+If you have never worked with Processing or p5, you'll need to do some reading and learning on your own.
 Here are some resources to get you started quickly:

 - [p5.js Website](http://p5js.org/)
 - [Justin's Creative Computing Class Notes](http://pucd2035-e-f15.github.io/class_notes/)